MicrosoftDocs/Azure-RMSDocs.zh-cn/Azure-RMSDocs/deploy-aip-scanner-previousversions.md

 - Add-AIPScannerRepository

-- Set-aipscannerconfiguration
+- Get-AIPScannerConfiguration

 - Get-AIPScannerRepository

 - Get-AIPScannerStatus

-- 安装-Install-aipscanner
+- Install-AIPScanner

 - Remove-AIPScannerRepository

 - Remove-AIPScannerScannedFileTypes

-- Install-aipscanner
+- Set-AIPScanner

-- Set-aipscannerconfiguration
+- Set-AIPScannerConfiguration

 - Set-AIPScannerScannedFileTypes

 - Set-AIPScannerRepository

-- AIPScan
+- Start-AIPScan

-- 卸载-Install-aipscanner
+- Uninstall-AIPScanner

-- 更新-Install-aipscanner
+- Update-AIPScanner

 > [!NOTE]
-> 目前，当前版本的扫描程序中已不推荐使用其中的许多 cmdlet，扫描程序 cmdlet 的联机帮助将反映此更改。 对于早于 scanner 版本1.48.204.0 的 cmdlet 帮助，请在 PowerShell 会话中使用内置 `Get-Help <cmdlet name>` 命令。
+> Many of these cmdlets are now deprecated in the current version of the scanner, and the online help for the scanner cmdlets reflects this change.
+For cmdlet help earlier than version 1.48.204.0 of the scanner, use the built-in `Get-Help <cmdlet name>` command in your PowerShell session.

 ## <a name="event-log-ids-and-descriptions-for-the-scanner"></a>扫描程序的事件日志 ID 和说明